CSCfi/csc-user-guide/docs/computing/overview.md

  * HPC applications benefitting greatly from GPUs, or even only supporting GPUs.
 This means that the code should be at least **2x** as fast on one V100 GPU compared to one Puhti node.

-Mahti-AI's A100 GPUs should only be used for the following workloads:
+Mahti-AI's A100 GPUs (coming soon) should only be used for the following workloads:

  * ML/AI workloads
  * Code development for porting codes GPUs